apache/jackrabbit-oak/oak-doc/src/site/markdown/query/indexing.md

 In this mode, the local index is updated asynchronously on that cluster nodes post each commit, and the index reader is refreshed each second.
-So any change done should should show up on that cluster node within 1 to 2 seconds.
+So, any change done should show up on that cluster node within 1 to 2 seconds.

     /oak:index/userIndex
       - jcr:primaryType = "oak:QueryIndexDefinition"